bigbluebutton/bigbluebutton/.github/ISSUE_TEMPLATE/general-issue.md

 ---
-name: HTML5 Issue
+name: General Issue
-about: Template for creating HTML5 Issue
+about: Template for a general BBB issue
 title: ''
-labels: HTML5 Client
+labels: ''
 assignees: ''

 ---